 |Microbiology||3 credit hours|

 |Public Speaking||3 credit hours|

-To apply to the Drake PharmD program complete the Pharmacy Centralized Admission Service (PharmCAS) application and the Drake Supplemental Application by the application deadline.
-The application deadline to apply for Fall 2013 was December 3, 2012, but please continue to check back for the Fall 2014 application deadline.
+To apply to the Drake PharmD program complete the Pharmacy Centralized Admission Service (PharmCAS) application and the Drake Supplemental Form by the application deadline.
+The application deadline to apply for Fall 2014 is December 2, 2013.
 In addition to completing the required applications by the deadline, applicants who are not participants in the pre-pharmacy program must meet the following requirements to be considered for admission:

 Click here for more information on career pathways and state of residence of our recent graduates.

 The holder of a Pharm.D. degree must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 In order to carry out the activities described below, candidates for the Pharm.D. degree must be able to consistently, quickly, and accurately integrate all information received, and must have the ability to learn, integrate, analyze, and synthesize data.